Table of Contents

 - Dry eye evaluation: the corneal topography reveals precisely how the surface of your eye is rough and, at the same time, how your vision is affected by a dry eye.
 This is because the tears in the eyes are very complex; thus, it cannot be straightforward to identify eye complications directly using a microscope.

 Optical Corneal Topography Benefits

 Corneal topography is not a routine test as most people think; however, its application is in diagnosing specific implications.

 Apart from this, its form evaluates disease progression, contact lens fitting, and surgery planning.
 However, the technology is commonly employed in refractive eye surgeries.

-Besides, the map produced by the device is used together with other tests to determine how much the corneal tissue can remove to correct the visual defect.
+Besides, the map produced by the device is used together with other tests to determine how much corneal tissue can be removed to correct the visual defect.

 In the diagnosis and management use of the optical corneal topography, specific abnormalities and diseases that are dealt with are not limited to the following: